jamesfitton/ISVEHI/README.md

-# The Irish Social Vulnerabiltiy to Environmental Hazards Index (ISVEHI)
+# The Irish Social Vulnerability to Environmental Hazards Index (ISVEHI)
 The ISVEHI is a spatial assessment of the social vulnerability of Ireland’s population to climate-related hazards (e.g. flooding, (coastal, fluvial, and pluvial), coastal erosion, strong wind/storms, heatwaves).
 Social vulnerability is “the sensitivity of a population to natural hazards and its ability to respond to and recover from the impacts of hazards”.
 The index has been developed using a total of 22 indicators representing attributes, such as age, health, education level, local knowledge.
 These indicators were combined with equal weighting and mapped at the CSO small area scale with each small area being assigned a social vulnerability score.
 An example of the spatial output for Dublin can be seen below.